marcusoftnet/marcusoftnet.github.io/_posts/2017-02-22-comments-on-board-practices.md

 * Done?
 There's no Done
 * Colors speaks volumes - use them deliberately
 * It's not a kanban board if you don't have a WIP limit
+* Walk the board from right to left
 * [And for the love of everything holy - please tear off the post-it's the correct way!](http://www.marcusoft.net/2015/01/this-is-how-you-tear-off-a-post-it.html)

 Holy Moly!
 That's a plenty.
 I'll keep them all short and update the links to the posts as I write them.